A holistic approach to assessing smart buildings

 Developed with the combined working experience of TIA and UL, the SPIRE smart building assessment and rating program is designed to help evaluate the performance and technologies of smart buildings.
 It’s based on a new, industry-driven framework that’s aimed at improving smart building performance and occupant experience.

-TIA'S SMART BUILDING PROGRAM IS MADE POSSIBLE, IN PART, BY SUPPORT FROM OUR FOUNDING SPONSORS:
+TIA'S SMART BUILDING PROGRAM IS MADE POSSIBLE, IN PART, BY SUPPORT FROM OUR SPONSOR:

 Smart Buildings.
 Smart for Business